WISCONSIN’S EARLY COLLEGE CREDIT PROGRAM

 - Obtain an ECCP participation form from your high school counselor or download it from the link below.

-- Submit your completed form by March 1 for summer/fall semester or October 1 for spring semester to your school officials.
+- Submit your completed form by February 1 for summer, March 1 for fall semester, or October 1 for spring semester to your school officials.

 - Apply to the campus where you’d like to take classes (meet all deadlines and their campus specific requirements)